JorgeAMS/Pokemon/README.md

 http://localhost:8080/poke_service/?name=magnemite
 ```

-Which will returns a Json formatted data, such as:
+Which will return a Json formatted data, such as:
 ```json
 {
     "name": "magnemite",